CourseReps/ECEN689-Fall2018/Tutorials/README.md

 * Jatin Kamnani and Venkata Pydimarri: Introduction to logistic regression
 * Prabhneet Arora and Sambandh Dhal: Competing in Kaggle
 * Aliakbar Shafi and Rishi Laddha: How to write a production-level code in Data Science?
+* Aditya Lahiri and Shirish Pandagare: PCA in Python